Weighted linearization of vector fields via a formal Moser trick: Weighted linearization

 \begin{corollary} Let $X$ be a smooth vector field on an open neighbourhood of $0 \in \R^n$.
-For any weighting $w$ of $\R^n$ with respect to which $X$ is admissible and non-resonant, there exists a germ of a diffeomorphism $\varphi$ fixing $0$ such that $\varphi^*X = X_{[0]}$, where $X_{[0]} \in \vfGrad{0}$ is the weighted linear approximation of $X$ with respect to $w$. \end{corollary}
+For any weighting of $\R^n$ with respect to which $X$ is admissible, non-resonant, and has weighted linear approximation $X_{[0]} \in \vfGrad{0}$, there exists a germ of a diffeomorphism $\varphi$ fixing $0$ such that $\varphi^*X = X_{[0]}$. \end{corollary}